 Black Canadian Studies; Black Studies; Cultural Studies; Black Feminist Thought; History of Social and Political Thought; Critical University Studies; Diaspora Studies; Interdisciplinary Scholarship; Theories of Black Collectivity and Resistance; Critical Pedagogy; Queering Blackness; Carceral Studies; Afro-Indigenous Struggles and Contestations; Caribbean Studies; Anticolonial Thought ;Afropessimism; Youth Studies, Black Canadian Literatures, Theatre and Art; Security and Surveillance Studies.

-The organizing committee pays credit to Lewis R. Gordon, Stefano Harney, and Steve Moten for their scholarship, around which these conference theme coheres.
-Strategies of Critique: Great Black North will be held April 27-28, 2018 at York University in present-day Toronto, Canada on the territory of the Mississaugas of the New Credit First Nation.
+The organizing committee pays credit to Lewis R. Gordon, Stefano Harney, and Fred Moten for their scholarship, around which these conference theme coheres.
+Strategies of Critique: Great Black North will be held on May 11-12, 2018 at York University in present-day Toronto, Canada on the territory of the Mississaugas of the New Credit First Nation.
 We acknowledge other Indigenous nations who have long-standing relationships with this territory, such as the Huron-Wendat, the Haudenosaunee, and the Métis nations, and welcome suggestions for unsettling the coloniality of our academic conference practices.

 Submit to: email@example.com

 2) brief bio (max.
 50 words)

 1) panel rationale & individual proposal abstracts (max.
 1000 words)

 2) bios for each presenter (max 150 words)